Brian Wilson: 1992–2005: Career resurgence, first solo tours, and Brian Wilson Presents Smile

 To the surprise of his associates, Wilson agreed to follow the Pet Sounds tours with concert dates featuring songs from the unfinished Smile album.
 Sahanaja assisted with sequencing and Parks contributed additional lyrics.
-Brian Wilson Presents Smile (BWPS) premiered at the Royal Festival Hall in London in February 2004 and its positive reception led to a subsequent studio album adaptation.
+Brian Wilson Presents Smile (BWPS) premiered at the Royal Festival Hall in February 2004 and its positive reception led to a subsequent studio album adaptation.
 Released in September, BWPS debuted at number 13 on the Billboard 200, the highest chart position for any album by the Beach Boys or Wilson since 1976's 15 Big Ones and the highest ever debut for a Beach Boys-related album.
 It was later certified platinum.

 In support of BWPS, Wilson embarked on a tour covering the U.S., Europe, and Japan.
 Sahanaja told Australian Musician, "In six years of touring this is the happiest we've ever seen Brian".
 In July 2005, Wilson performed at the Live 8 in Berlin, an event watched by about three million viewers on television.
 In September, he organized a charity drive for Hurricane Katrina victims, raising over $250,000.
 In November, Mike Love filed a lawsuit alleging that Wilson misappropriated his songs, likeness, the Beach Boys trademark, and the Smile album in connection with BWPS.
 The suit was dismissed.

-Covers albums and That Lucky Old Sun
+2005–2025: Continued activity and final years

-In October 2005, Arista Records released Wilson's album What I Really Want for Christmas, featuring two new originals by Wilson.
+In October 2005, Arista Records released Wilson's album What I Really Want for Christmas, which consisted of renditions of Christmas standards plus two new originals by Wilson.
 To celebrate the 40th anniversary of Pet Sounds, he toured the album briefly in November 2006 with Al Jardine.
 In 2007, the Southbank Centre in London commissioned Wilson to create a new song cycle in the style of Smile.
 Collaborating with Scott Bennett, Wilson reconfigured a collection of recently written songs into That Lucky Old Sun, a semi-autobiographical conceptual piece about California.
 A studio-recorded version of the work was released as his seventh solo album in September 2008 and received generally favorable reviews.
 (Note: Around this time, Wilson announced he was developing a new concept album titled Pleasure Island: A Rock Fantasy.
 He explained that the project centers on a group of men who discover a place called Pleasure Island, where they encounter various women and attractions.
 Although the concept was not yet fully developed, he expressed optimism about its potential, suggesting it might become his finest work.)

 In 2009, Wilson was approached by Walt Disney Records to record a Disney songs album, agreeing only if he could also record an album of George Gershwin songs.
 The Gershwin project, Brian Wilson Reimagines Gershwin, was released in August 2010, reaching number 26 on the Billboard 200 and topping its Jazz Albums chart.
 Wilson then toured, performing the album in its entirety.
 In October 2011, he released In the Key of Disney, which peaked at number 83 in the U.S. This release was soon overshadowed by The Smile Sessions, issued one week later.